OpenPrinting/libcups/README.md

 migrate your code to the new library.

-The CUPS library is licensed under the Apache License Version 2.0 with an exception to allow linking against GNU GPL2-only software.
+The CUPS library is licensed under the Apache License Version 2.0 with an (optional) exception to allow linking against GNU GPL2-only software.
 See the files `LICENSE` and `NOTICE` for more information.

 Getting the Code